2022 United States House of Representatives elections in Washington: Results

+By county

 District 3

 Before redistricting, the 3rd district encompassed the southernmost portion of western and central Washington.
 It included the counties of Lewis, Pacific, Wahkiakum, Cowlitz, Clark, Skamania, and Klickitat, as well as a small sliver of southern Thurston county.
-The incumbent was Republican Jaime Herrera Beutler, who was re-elected with 56.4% of the vote in 2020, but was eliminated in the primary.
-Despite every major election predictor predicting this race to be "Lean R" or better for Republicans, Democrat Marie Gluesenkamp Perez won the seat by a small margin.
-The race has been called a microcosm of many of those across the U.S.
+The incumbent was Republican Jaime Herrera Beutler, who was re-elected with 56.4% of the vote in 2020, but was eliminated in the primary; as one of the ten Republican representatives to vote for impeachment, her primary opponent was endorsed by Trump.
+Beutler was the first incumbent U.S. Representative from Washington to fail to advance to the general election since the introduction of the top-two primary system in 2008.

+Despite every major election predictor predicting this race to be "Lean R" or better for Republicans, the race was won by Democrat Marie Gluesenkamp Perez by a small margin.
+The race has been called a microcosm of many of those across the U.S., with a far-right challenger to the incumbent being defeated in the general election with election denial and abortion rights being major issues.
+Other issues include the expansion of mass transit into WA-3.
+Kent was opposed to it while Perez supported it.